mr-snf/bubble-ai-auto-responder/README.md

 ## Intercom Integration Notes

-- The code uses `from intercom.client import Client` and the `conversations.reply` method to send replies to Intercom conversations.
+- The code uses `from intercom.client import Client` and the `conversations.reply` or `messages.create` method to send replies to Intercom conversations.
 - If you are running locally and do not want to send real messages, use dummy values for the environment variables.
 - If the environment variables are not set, the system will use empty strings, which will not connect to Intercom.